dronekeys/crates/README.md

 	cd ~/workspace/crates
 	catkin_make

-Make your bash environment aware of the CRATES binaries
+Make your bash environment aware of the CRATES binaries.
+You will need to do this each time that you start a new terminal.
+If you want to avoid having to type this in each time, add the line to ~/.bashrc

 	source ~/workspace/crates/devel/setup.bash